mozilla/ssh_scan_api/CONTRIBUTING.md

-# Contributing to ssh_scan
+# Contributing to ssh_scan_api

-Thanks for your interest in contributing to ssh_scan.
+Thanks for your interest in contributing to ssh_scan_api.

 If you could follow the following guidelines, you will make it much easier for us to give feedback, help you find whatever problem you have and fix it.